 These are extremely difficult decisions for parents to have to make, and in many cases there will be a range of appropriate choices.
 Where parents do not get along, and there is a lack of trust, reaching agreeing a decision will be even more difficult.
 Ultimately, the parent with whom the child is currently based will have much of the decision-making power for the time being – but they should bear in mind that how they approached this decision may come to be considered by a court if there are future proceedings relating to arrangements for the children.

-If necessary, emergency contact applications to court can be made, but the reality is that enforcing those orders in the short term is likely to prove challenging.
-Where parents are unable to reach a decision, mediation may be a useful option for talking through the issues and concerns.
+In some cases where parents are unable to reach a decision, mediation may be a useful option for talking through the issues and concerns.
 A mediator will not make decisions for you, but will facilitate dialogue and help you reach consensus.
-Many mediators will be willing to work through video-calls over the coming months.
+Many mediators are currently conducting mediation through video-calls.

 Finally, this will be an unnerving time for children, as it is for adults.
 The British Psychological Society have produced guidance on how to talk to children about Coronavirus, accessible here.
-The Children’s Commissioner has recommended a series of videos which Newsround has produced about the virus, available here.
 Cafcass, the Child and Family Court Advisory and Support Service, has also produced helpful guidance available here.

 If you have any questions or concerns, please be in touch one of our family team or head of department Henry Hood on Henry.Hood@hunterslaw.com